vault27/Foundation/paloalto.md

     - Traps running version 5.0+ with the Traps management service
 - AutoFocus - cloud-based threat intelligence service - takes data from every where and provides it for XSOAR, XDR

-## Best Practice Assessment (BPA) tool

-- BPA is available via Customer Support Portal
-- After you gain access to the BPA, you can generate a BPA report for a Panorama appliance or for a next-generation firewal
-- BPA for Palo Alto Networks firewalls and Panorama
-- If possible, generate BPA reports for Panorama appliances instead of individual next-generation firewalls to gain complete visibility into all of the firewalls in your environment in one report.
-Generate reports on a regular basis to measure progress toward adopting security capabilities and security best practices
-- The two components of the BPA tool are the Security Policy Adoption Heatmap and the BPA assessment
-- Tech Support Files (Device > Support> Tech Support File or Panorama> Support > Tech Support File) are sent to the portal
-- The BPA assessment compares a firewall or Panorama configuration against best practices and provides recommendations to strengthen the organization’s security posture by fully adopting the Palo Alto Networks prevention capabilities.
-More than 200 security checks are performed on the firewall or Panorama configuration
-- The Best Practices Assessment Plus (BPA+) fully integrates with BPA to provide customers with the ability to easily remediate failed best practice checks and improve overall adoption and security posture
-- Three class summaries for BPA: Technical, Operational, Management

-### Heat map

-- For every zone pair, for ezmple Internal > External, it shows in percents adoption rate for all features
-- The Heatmap Measures Adoption Rate.
-The Heatmap can filter information by device groups, serial numbers, zones, areas of architecture, and other categories.
-The results chart the progress of security improvement toward a Zero Trust network
-- All security profiles should be applied on all allow rules
-- For most features adoption rate goal is 100%
-- URL filtering and DNS sinkhole usually cannot be 100%

-The Heatmap measures the adoption rate of the following Palo Alto Networks firewall features:

-- WildFire
-- Threat Prevention
-- Anti-Spyware
-- DNS Sinkhole
-- Antivirus
-- Vulnerability Protection
-- URL Filtering
-- File Blocking
-- Data Filtering
-- User-ID
-- App-ID
-- Service/Port
-- Logging

-### BPA report

-- Executive summary in Palo Alto web site
-- Detailed HTML report is downloaded
-- Best practises summary: NIST for example
-- Security Profile Adoption
-- Application and User control adoption
-- Logging and zone protection adoption

-## Main features

-- App-ID
-- Content-ID
-- User-ID
-- Device-ID
-- Dynamic address groups, user groups, external lists

 ## Architecture

 - Policies: Policies section - all about traffic control